 The population of the area south of Canal Street is diverse.
-Approximately half of the area's residents live within walking distance of their place of employment.
-Residential income characteristics reflect the area's industry mix, which includes a significant number of financial service businesses, small manufacturers (including garment producers), restaurants, retailers, and providers of professional and personal services.
-For example, residents of the area east of Broadway and south of Canal Street have a median household income that is lower than the area west of Broadway, which is characterized by relatively high household incomes.
-12
+Approximately half of the area's residents lived within walking distance of their place of employment.
+Residential income characteristics reflected the area's industry mix, which included a significant number of financial service businesses, small manufacturers (including garment producers), restaurants, retailers, and providers of professional and personal services.
+For example, residents of the area east of Broadway and south of Canal Street had a median household income that was lower than the area west of Broadway, which was characterized by relatively high household incomes.

 The area of lower Manhattan adjacent to the World Trade Center was attractive to urban professionals because of the presence of the major transportation hub at the World Trade Center and major shopping and service areas located at the World Trade Center and the World Financial Center.
-These attributes were complimented by the presence of attractive residential units in
+These attributes were complemented by the presence of attractive residential units in locations like Battery Park City and Tribeca.
+In Tribeca alone, more than 5,000 units were converted to housing from other purposes in the 1990's.

-10 "New Residents Moving to Lower Manhattan," Montreal Gazette, March 26, 2002, page B5.
+&lt;sup>9 "New Residents Moving to Lower Manhattan," Montreal Gazette, March 26, 2002, page B5.

-^{11 &}quot;Lure of Grants Draws Tenants to Areas Hurt by Attack," New York Times, March 12, 2002, page B1.
+&lt;sup>10 "Lure of Grants Draws Tenants to Areas Hurt by Attack," New York Times, March 12, 2002, page B1.

-12 The area east of Broadway and South of Canal Street has a median household income of \$40,000, below the Metropolitan Statistical Area median family income of \$62,800.
+&lt;sup>11 The area east of Broadway and South of Canal Street has a median household income of \$40,000, below the Metropolitan Statistical Area median family income of \$62,800.
 In contrast, the median household income for the entire area west of Broadway and South of Canal Street (the area closest to the attack site) was approximately \$125,000.